 Perceived ease of use is defined as the degree to which a person believes that the use of a particular system would be free of effort (Davis, 1989).
-In other words, it is the degree to which using technology will provide benefits to consumers in doing certain activities (Venkatesh, Morris, Davis, & Davis, 2003).
-Perceived ease of use was also found to have a positive effect on customer satisfaction (Pappas, Pateli, Giannakos, & Chrissikopoulos, 2014).
+In other words, it is the degree to which using a technology will provide benefits to consumers in doing certain activities (Venkatesh, 2003).
+Perceived ease of use was also found to have a positive effect on customer satisfaction (Pappas et al., 2014).
 Thus, hypothesis H4 is suggested as follows:

-H4(+): Perceived ease of use positively impacts on customer satisfaction
+H4(+): Perceived ease of use positively impacts on customer satisfaction.